techwhizbang/bluecollar/README.md

 as it's data structure store to perform both reliable queueing, and also stat tracking.

 ## Is it production ready?
 Yes!
 I'm currently running `bluecollar` in production for a mission critical application that processes <b>millions of records every day</b>.
-Yes, millions.

 ## Installation